-More than likely, on your own, you’ll either have to pay or you won’t have access to any of those things.
+More than likely, on your own, you’ll either have to pay or you won’t have access to any of them at all.
 And those are just some of the things I’ve taken advantage of as an Adjunct at FIT.
-And I know there’s way more.
+And I know there’s way more!

 Then, once you leave school, there are resources to help you get a job, and depending on what school you’ve gone to, the name goes a long way.
 I know that past students have told me that it was a big deal to have the Fashion Institute of Technology on their resume.
 It definitely opened several doors.